 The Department of Finance Administration requested The Women’s Shelter of Central Arkansas start a Sexual Assault program due to the high demand for one in Conway.
 In December of 2005, The Sexual Assault Crisis Response became a division of The Women’s Shelter.
-Currently we have 8 trained Crisis Advocates in which two are bilingual to help support our Hispanic community.
+We have trained Crisis Advocates to help support our community.
 The Sexual Assault Program Director is Kate Vincent.
-Our office is located at 501 Amity Rd.
+Our office is located at 505 Amity Rd.
 Office 608 in Conway.

 Why do I need a Sexual Assault Advocate?
 They can: